-A. The relationship between a PA and the supervising physician is one of mutual trust and respect.
-The physician assistant is a representative of the physician, treating the patient in the style and manner developed and directed by the supervising physician.
+A. The relationship between a PA and the collaborating physician is one of mutual trust and respect.
+The PA is a collaborating team partner with the physician.
 The physician and PA practice as members of a medical team.
 In 1995, the American Medical Association developed suggested guidelines for how physicians and PAs should work as a team in the delivery of medical care.

 Suggested Guidelines (top)

-(For Physician-Physician Assistant Practice Adopted by the AMA House of Delegates, June 1995)
+(For Physician-PA Practice Adopted by the AMA House of Delegates, June 1995)

-Reflecting the comments from the American Academy of Physician Assistants, separate model guidelines for Physician/Physician Assistants practice have been developed.
-These are based on the unique relationship of Physician Assistants who recognize themselves as agents of physicians with respect to delegated medical acts, and legal responsibilities.
-They are consistent with the existing AMA policies concerning Physician Assistants cited in this report.
-In all settings, Physician Assistants recognize physician supervision in the delivery of patient care.
+Reflecting the comments from the American Academy of PAs, separate model guidelines for Physician/PA practice have been developed.
+These are based on the unique relationship of PAs who recognize themselves as agents of physicians with respect to delegated medical acts, and legal responsibilities.
+They are consistent with the existing AMA policies concerning PAs cited in this report.
+In all settings, PAs recognize physician collaboration in the delivery of patient care.
 The suggested guidelines reflect those as follows:

-Health care services delivered by physicians and Physician Assistants must be within the scope of each practitioner's authorized practice as defined by state law.
+Health care services delivered by physicians and PAs must be within the scope of each practitioner's authorized practice as defined by state law.

-The physician is ultimately responsible for coordinating and managing the care of patients and, with the appropriate input of the Physician Assistant, ensuring the quality of health care provided to patients.
+The physician is ultimately responsible for coordinating and managing the care of patients and, with the appropriate input of the PA, ensuring the quality of health care provided to patients.

-The role of the Physician Assistant(s) in the delivery of care should be defined through mutually agreed upon guidelines that are developed by the physician and the Physician Assistant and based on the physician's delegatory style.
+The role of the PA(s) in the delivery of care should be defined through mutually agreed upon guidelines that are developed by the physician and the PA and based on the physician's delegatory style.

-Patients should be made clearly aware at all times whether they are being cared for by a physician or a Physician Assistant.
+Patients should be made clearly aware at all times whether they are being cared for by a physician or a PA.

 Q. What's the difference between a PA and a physician?

-A. Physician assistants are educated in the "medical model"; in some schools they attend many of the same classes as medical students.
+A. PAs are educated in the "medical model"; in some schools they attend many of the same classes as medical students.
 One of the main differences between PA education and physician education is not the core content of the curriculum, but the amount of time spent in formal education.
 In addition to time in school, physicians are required to do an internship, and the majority also complete a residency in a specialty following that.
 PAs do not have to undertake an internship or residency.
-A physician has complete responsibility for the care of the patient.
-PAs share that responsibility with the supervising physicians.
+In RI PAs are responsible for the care that they provide.